skynettx/raptor/README.md

 `core_dls_synth=0`
 `core_dls_synth=1`
 If you want to use CoreMIDI under macOS, `core_dls_synth=0` must be switched off in the `SETUP.INI` file.
-You can set the CoreMIDI port in the [Setup] section in the `SETUP.INI` file as follows:
+You can set the CoreMIDI port under the [Setup] section in the `SETUP.INI` file as follows:
 `core_midi_port=0`
 To display the text mode ending screen after the game quits in fullscreen mode set under the [Video] section in the `SETUP.INI` file:
 `txt_fullscreen=0`